-Lymington Harbour is a Trust Port, an independent statutory body run for the benefit of stakeholders and the community in general.
+Lymington Harbour is a Trust Port, an independent statutory body run for the benefit of stakeholders and the local community.

-The Government expects Lymington Harbour Commission (LHC) to run the harbour in accordance with standards and practices set out in the Department for Transport’s document Modernising Trust Ports (MTP) Second Edition published in 2009.
+Lymington Harbour Commission (LHC) aims to run the harbour in accordance with standards and practices set out in the Department for Transport’s document Modernising Trust Ports (MTP) Second Edition (MTP2).